LeNPaul/full-circle/_drafts/2021-08-24-saving-time-with-task-automation.md

 ### A Potential Solution

 I soon came across a method that would save me time.
 I was always a practitioner of the Pomodoro Technique.
 I used to use [Pomotodo](https://pomotodo.com/), which was allowed me to not only set Pomodoro timers, but also to keep track of what I did with each Pomodoro.
 This was how I would put my hours into Harvest: by going through my Pomodoros and counting how many Pomodoros I spent for each task.
+To me, this was a small change that was easy to implement without making any significant changes to my Pomodoro workflow.

 This was a manual activity that was begging to be automated.
 For a long time, I put this off, because I thought that the initial trouble of setting up this automation was not worth it.
 I always thought that task automation was more trouble to set up initially than it was worth.